kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingDatafromAzureSQLtoWarehouse.md

 <img src='/Assests/Media/QueryResults.gif' width='900' height='350'>

-## Moving data from Fabric DataWarehouse to PowerBI Reports
+## Projecting data from Fabric DataWarehouse to PowerBI Reports

+Once completed follow [this](/CreatingWarehouseReport.md) page to create the reports from warehouse